The Doc For #VPPence Reported Concerns About Dr. Ronny Jackson In September

-Before Donald Trump nominated Dr. Ronny Jackson as Veteran’s Administration Director, the physician for Vice President Mike Pence raised concern with the White House about the idea that Jackson had violated a patient’s privacy.
-The patient was Mike Pence’s wife Karen Pence and the conflict started a heated debate between the Pence’s doctor and Dr. Ronny Jackson.
+Before Donald Trump nominated Dr. Ronny Jackson as Veteran’s Administration director, the physician for Vice President Mike Pence raised concern with the White House about the idea that Jackson had violated a patient’s privacy.
+The patient was Mike Pence’s wife Karen Pence and the conflict started a heated debate between the Pences’ doctor and Dr. Ronny Jackson.

 The Physician For Mike Pence Went On The Record To Complain About Jackson